Mayankaenium20/Deepfake-Detection---BE-PROJECT/README.md

 5. Create a new Pull Request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## Contact
-For questions or suggestions, please contact [your-email@example.com](mailto:your-email@example.com).

----

-Feel free to customize this README further to better fit your specific project details and preferences.